pozil/pub-sub-api-node-client/README.md

     If everything goes well, you'll see output like this:

     ```
-    Connected to Salesforce org https://pozil-dev-ed.my.salesforce.com as grpc@pozil.com
+    Connected to Salesforce org https://pozil-dev-ed.my.salesforce.com (00D58000000arpqEAA) as grpc@pozil.com
     Connected to Pub/Sub API endpoint api.pubsub.salesforce.com:7443
-    Topic schema loaded: /data/AccountChangeEvent
-    Subscribe request sent for 100 events from /data/AccountChangeEvent...
+    /data/AccountChangeEvent - Subscribe request sent for 3 events
     ```

-    At this point the script will be on hold and will wait for events.
+    At this point, the script is on hold and waits for events.

 1. Modify an account record in Salesforce.
 This fires an account change event.

-    Once the client receives an event, it will display it like this:
+    Once the client receives an event, it displays it like this:

     ```
-    Received 1 events, latest replay ID: 18098167
+    /data/AccountChangeEvent - Received 1 events, latest replay ID: 18098167
-    Handling Account change event with ID 18098167 on channel /data/AccountChangeEvent (1/100 events received so far)
+    /data/AccountChangeEvent - Handling Account change event with ID 18098167 (1/3 events received so far)
     {
         "replayId": 18098167,
         "payload": {